7 Ways to Increase Your Share of Voice on Social Media

 Share of Voice is your percentage of mentions on any given topic or platform compared to those of your competitors.
 It’s a reflection of your brand exposure and influence, and it tracks closely to market share.
 Just as how the best conversationalists are always good listeners, one key to increasing your Share of Voice is to listen carefully to the discussions people are having about matters relevant to your brand.

 When an online conversation about your industry starts, how likely is it that your B2B brand will be mentioned?
 For companies with a strong Share of Voice, the answer might be “right away, every time.”
 If the answer is “eventually, we hope,” there’s work to be done.

 Share of Voice originated as a metric for paid advertising, where it mostly reflected how much you were outspending your competitors.
 In a digital marketing context, your customers are full participants in the conversation – and not just a passive audience.
-Therefore it’s more accurate to measure organic social mentions instead of ad spending.
+Therefore, it’s more accurate to measure organic social listening instead of ad spending.

 Analyzing your Share of Voice doesn’t just tell you how much of the conversation is about you.
 If you’re really listening, it can also tell you a lot about what your customers are thinking.
 You can discern what they want, where your overall online reputation stands, and where your competitors stack up in comparison.